-If court personnel or a member of the judiciary becomes unwell with COVID-19 symptoms, they will be asked to:
+If court personnel or a member of the judiciary becomes unwell with COVID-19 symptoms while at the courthouse, they will be asked to:

 - Leave the workplace as soon as possible. - Self-isolate if unable to leave immediately (a room will be identified to support self-isolation). - Notify their manager immediately. - Use the Ontario Self-Assessment Tool, and/or contact Telehealth, or their health care provider, or their local public health unit to seek guidance and testing if recommended.